 Notes:

-(1) - indicates mayfly nymphs that burrow in sand, silt and muck.
-The densest
+(1) - indicates mayfly nymphs that burrow in the sand, silt, and muck.
+The densest hatches for these insects will occur in those stretches of the stream.

 See also: General Characteristics for Mayfly Species of Northern Wisconsin